openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 ```

 Note 1: Do not use a to short time for playing the sound, because alexa needs some time to start playing the sound.
-I recommend, that you to not use a time below 10 seconds.
+It's not recommended to use a time below 10 seconds.

 Note 2: The rule have no effect for your default alarm sound used in the alexa app.

-**Play a spotify playlist if a switch was changed to on:**
+### Play a spotify playlist if a switch was changed to on:

-1) Do get the ID of your sound, follow the steps in "How To Get ID's"
+1) Do get the ID of your sound, follow the steps in "How To Get IDs"
 2) Write down the text in the square brackets. e.g. SPOTIFY for the spotify music provider
 3) Create a rule for start playing a song or playlist: